Details

 A15: No evidence was found to indicate that the actual murder took place there.

 However, no other crime scene was associated with the case.
+Considering the

 Q16: What is the most likely scenario for the case?